 I am about to tell you something you probably won’t like, and definitely don’t want to hear.
-And I’m about to tell you something that, if you’re like most people, you’re not going to do anything about.
+And if you’re like most people, you’re not going to do anything about it.

 Odds are, you (or your clients if you’re an agency, guru, or coach) do not deserve a 5-star reputation.

 There, I said it.
 It’s harsh, but probably true.
 Keep in mind though, I have my reasons:

-- You’re not doing your absolute best at perfectly exceeding customer expectations.
+- You’re not perfectly exceeding your customers’ expectations.
 Or…

 - You’re not catching the Negative Nancys before they blabber their sour opinion online (sorry, no offense if your name is Nancy!)

-Imagine for a moment, walking into a restaurant.
+Imagine for a moment, walking into a classy restaurant.
 The decor is immaculate and beautiful.
-You’re guided the entire time by a detail-oriented and happy staff.
-The food is tasty and amazing.
+You’re guided the entire time by a pleasant and detail-oriented staff.
+The food is delicious and amazing.
 The experience is more than you were expecting, but the bill isn’t.

 What are you going to do?
 Go back again?
 Tell people about it?
 Review them online?
 Actually, studies show the latter probably won’t happen.

 Now, let’s explore a different experience.
 As you enter another restaurant, you walk by a garbage can and nearly slip on a wet floor of who knows what was spilled.
 You wait and wait and finally, you’re seated.
 Today’s special is literally on the menu because nobody cleaned it after the previous guest.
-Your drinks are never refilled and your meal is bland.
-Not only that, but the bill is more than expected.
+Your drinks are never refilled and your meal needs a ton of salt.
+Not only that, but the bill is higher than expected.

 What are you going to do?
-Right, you won’t go back, but you’ll probably tell others about it and may even leave them a negative review online.
+You won’t go back, but you’ll probably tell others about it and may even leave them a negative review online.

 Either way, it comes down to the same idea— You understand reviews and appreciate the power and influence they wield over marketing results, sales, and profitability.

-Obviously, 1 and 5-star reviews are going to trigger opposite results.
-However, I want to help you measure how much they can affect your profitability.
+Speaking of profitability, good and bad reviews are going to trigger opposite results for your bottom line.
+However, I want to help you measure how much a single 1-star review can affect your profitability.

-- Ask yourself, would a 1-star review deter a prospect from doing business with you?
-Of course it would, but unfortunately there’s no precise way to know how many.
-This is why you’ll have to estimate the number of lost customers (LC) over a month (or week or day) because of this negative rating.
+- Could a 1-star review deter prospects from doing business with you?
+Of course, but unless you’re a fortune teller, there’s no precise way to know how many.
+This is why you’ll have to estimate the number of lost customers (LC) over a month (or week or day) as a result of a negative review.

-- Multiply this amount by 12 (or 52 or 365, based on the timeframe you used to calculate LC).
-This will reveal how much a 1-star review would cost your company in terms of revenue over the course of a year.
+- Multiply the total thus far by 12 (or 52 or 365, based on the timeframe you used to calculate LC).
+This will reveal how much a 1-star review may cost your company in terms of revenue over the course of a year.

-If you’re like most of the people I do this exercise with, it’s unfortunately a large and painful number, especially if you have multiple 1-star reviews.
+If you’re like most of the people I do this exercise with, unfortunately it’s a large and painful number, especially if you have multiple 1-star reviews.

 All else being equal, who would you choose?